Mercantilism: Legacy

-Adam Smith criticized the mercantile doctrine that majored on the production in the economy, he maintained that consumption was of prime significance to consumption.
-Additionally, the mercantile system was well liked by the traders as it was now what is referred to as rent seeking.
-John Maynard Keynes affirmed that motivating the production process was as significant as encouraging the consumption, which benefited the new mercantilism.
-Keynes also affirmed that in the post-classical period the primary focus on gold and silver supplies (bullion) was rational.
-During the era, before the paper money, an increase in gold and silver was one of the mercantilism way of increasing an economy's reserve or the supply of money.
-Keynes reiterated that the doctrines advocated for by mercantilism aided the improvement of both the domestic and foreign outlay—domestic because the policies lowered the domestic rate of interest, and investment by foreigners by tending to create a favorable balance of trade.
+In the 20th century, John Maynard Keynes (1883-1946) affirmed that motivating the production process was as significant as encouraging consumption, which benefited the new mercantilism.
+Keynes also affirmed that in the post-classical period the primary focus on gold- and silver-supplies (bullion) was rational.
+During the era before paper money, an increase in gold and silver was one of the ways of mercantilism increasing an economy's reserve or the supply of money.
+Keynes reiterated that the doctrines advocated by mercantilism aided the improvement of both the domestic and foreign outlay — domestic because the policies lowered the domestic rate of interest, and investment by foreigners by tending to create a favorable balance of trade.
 Keynes and other economists of the 20th century also realized that the balance of payments is an important concern.
-Keynes also supported government intervention in the economy as necessity, as did mercantilism.
+Keynes also supported government intervention in the economy as necessary, as did mercantilism.

-As of 2010, the word "mercantilism" remains a pejorative term, often used to attack various forms of protectionism.
-The similarities between Keynesianism (and its successor ideas) and mercantilism have sometimes led critics to call them neomercantilism.
+As of 2010, the word "mercantilism" remained a pejorative term, often used to attack various forms of protectionism.

-Paul Samuelson, writing within a Keynesian framework, wrote of mercantilism, "With employment less than full and Net National Product suboptimal, all the debunked mercantilist arguments turn out to be valid."
+Paul Samuelson, writing within a Keynesian framework, wrote of mercantilism: "With employment less than full and Net National Product suboptimal, all the debunked mercantilist arguments turn out to be valid."

+Murray Rothbard (1926-1995), representing the Austrian School of economics, describes it this way:

+Rothbard viewed mercantilism not as a coherent economic theory but rather as a series of post-hoc rationalizations for various economic policies by interested parties.